arielsaffer/pandemic_hpc/README.md

 ### Contents

-- "pandemic" folder: Pandemic model scripts with limited modification
+- "pandemic" directory: Pandemic model scripts with limited modification
-- "hpc" folder: scripts specific to running the model on HPC
+- "hpc" directory: scripts specific to running the model on HPC
-- "inputs" folder: where all input data needs to be provided to the model
+- "inputs" directory: where all input data needs to be provided to the model
-- "outputs" folder: where all model outputs and summary statistics will go
+- "outputs" directory: where all model outputs and summary statistics will go
-- files outside of folder: global_config.py to provide study parameters, LSF batch scripts to submit various tasks
+- files in main directory: global_config.py to provide study parameters, LSF batch scripts to submit various tasks